-My research is mainly in the field of theoretical, computational and experimental studies of materials, aiming to understand existing and predict novel nanostructures with applications from clean energy to quantum technologies.
-The main idea is to circumvent the trial and error nature of the lab and accelerate materials innovation by using supercomputers to conduct virtual experiments and by using intelligent algorithms to automate the scientific process.
+My research is mainly in the field of theoretical, computational and experimental studies of the atomic and electronic structure of surfaces and interfaces, with implications for the development of novel materials with applications from clean energy to quantum technology.
+The main idea is to systematically increase our knowledge of matter at the atomic scale by using supercomputers and intelligent algorithms to conduct virtual experiments and circumvent the trial and error nature of the lab.

 G. A. Tritsaris, J. Greeley, J. Rossmeisl, and J. K. Nørskov.
 2011.
 “Atomic-Scale Modeling of Particle Size Effects for the Oxygen Reduction Reaction on Pt.”
 Catal Lett., 141, 7, Pp. 909–913.